 Go to content

-Cooking eggs... on the barbecue!
+Cooking eggs...
+On the barbecue!

 May 14, 2020

-Cooking eggs... on the barbecue!
+Cooking eggs...
+On the barbecue!

-A few precautions before cooking eggs...
+A few precautions before cooking the eggs...

-How to cook eggs on the barbecue
+How to cook eggs on the barbecue?

 If you want to enhance their grilled flavour, after cooking them to your liking and removing the shells, you can place them back on the barbecue for a quick back-and-forth on each side.
 Use tongs to cook your eggs without burning yourself: catching an egg rolling off the grill with your bare hands can be very dangerous!
 Before you get started, remember to check all the essential safety standards for a successful barbecue.